[SET]

 **Psychic-types**: While Abra is OHKOed by Signal Beam, without being Agility boosted, Ariados is a sitting duck in front of Abra.
 Other Psychic-types, such as Drowzee and Smoochum, can give Ariados trouble as well.

-**Rock-types**: Anorith, Corsola, and Rhyhorn threaten an OHKO even behind a Substitute if any are running Rock Blast.
-Nosepass, and Onix impede Ariados's progress thanks to their bulk as well.
-Unless Liechi Berry has activated and Ariados is in Swarm range, Signal Beam will be very unthreatening.
+**Rock-types**: Anorith, Corsola, and Rhyhorn threaten Ariados with an OHKO even behind a Substitute if they are running Rock Blast.
+Nosepass and Onix impede Ariados's progress thanks to their bulk, as unless Liechi Berry has activated and Ariados is in Swarm range, Signal Beam will be very unthreatening.

-**Fire-types**: Ponyta, and Quilava both threaten to OHKO Ariados and have access to Quick Attack to pick off weakened Ariados.
+**Fire-types**: Ponyta and Quilava both threaten to OHKO Ariados and have access to Quick Attack to pick off weakened ones.

 **Flying-types**: Delibird, Doduo, and Tropius threaten Ariados with STAB Flying-type attacks.